moneybutton/yours-channels/docs/yours-lightning.md

 In order for channels to remain open an unlimited amount of time, the parties must be able to revoke previously made payments.
 A Revocable Sequence Maturity Contract (RSMC) is a technique to achieve just that [1].
-We apply this technique to HTLCs in order to make them revokable.
+We apply this technique to HTLCs in order to make them revocable.

 A revocable HTLC (RevHTLC) between B and C is a smart contract that expresses: